 The Elementary School Program, Poetry of Motion

 , is a residency-format program offered in successive classes during the school day.
 The program is focused on teaching students the value of creative expression without judgment.
 Through the integration of dance and movement, the program inspires confidence in creative expression, joy in collaborating with others, and passion for interpretive dramatic art, all based around state standards for Physical Education (specifically #1 and #4).
 Using fun exercises and games, students explore the realm of bodies in motion and imaginative expression.
 The model is group-oriented and playful.
 The cumulative effect of immersion over a two-week period builds students’ skills and confidence.
 Click here

 for more information about the Elementary School Program.

 What is the Middle School Program?

-  The Middle School Program builds on past participation in existing programs and introduce a cross-disciplinary element that directly links science and arts curricula.
-The mission of the middle school program focuses on the three C’s: building c
+The Middle School Program builds on past participation in existing programs and introduces a cross-disciplinary element that directly links science and arts curricula.
+The middle school program focuses on the three C’s: building c

 ommunity, developing c

 reativity through dance, health, and fitness.
 The Middle School Program has two options:

 1) Dance the Spheres

 – arts integration with dance and science (Earth Science)